OpenBankProject/API-Explorer/README.md

 * Navigate to test/scala/RunWebApp.
 You may see a Setup Scala SDK link.
 Click this and check Scala 2.11.8 or so.

 * In src/main/resources/props create a \<yourloginname\>.props (or default.props) for development.
-For localhost set api_hostname=http://127.0.0.1:8080, defaultAuthProvider=http://127.0.0.1:8080, base_url=http://localhost:8082, dev.port=8082 and oauth keys obtained from the api (at /consumer-registration) i.e. obp_consumer_key and obp_consumer_secret
+For localhost set api_hostname=http://127.0.0.1:8080, defaultAuthProvider=http://127.0.0.1:8080, base_url=http://localhost:8082, dev.port=8082 and oauth keys (i.e. obp_consumer_key and obp_consumer_secret) obtained from the api (at /consumer-registration) to run [OBP-API](https://github.com/OpenBankProject/OBP-API) in your local environment.

 * Now **Rebuild** the project so everything is compiled.
 At this point you may need to select the SDK, see above.